natnicha/master-thesis-docker-manipulation-API/README.md

 ## Routes Information
 Using [Flask](https://flask.palletsprojects.com/en/stable/), these following APIs are implemented.

+1. **GET /**: This API is a default route for health checks, which simply returns a `hello-world` message.

-1. **GET /pod**: This service provides clients with detailed and real-time information about the state of Pods in the system.
+2. **GET /pod**: This service provides clients with detailed and real-time information about the state of Pods in the system.
 It includes key performance metrics such as CPU and memory utilization percentages, which help assess the resource consumption and efficiency of each Pod.
 Additionally, the service reports the current number of active or running Pods, offering insights into the overall health and scale of the deployment.

-2.  **POST /pod/confirm**: Similar to the GET /pod API, this API retrieves all relevant information and additionally terminates Pods that are not in a ’running’ status.
+3.  **POST /pod/confirm**: Similar to the GET /pod API, this API retrieves all relevant information and additionally terminates Pods that are not in a ’running’ status.
 In our study, the following statuses are considered unsatisfactory:
 - Pending - This status occurs when at least one primary container is initiated successfully, but the Pod is not yet fully operational.
 - CrashLoopBackOff - This indicates the Pod is stuck in a restart loop due to an overloaded or incorrectly requested configuration.
 - ImagePullbackOff - This occurs when a container in the Pod fails to pull the required image from a container registry.